Remortgaging to a new deal can be a great money-saving move. But there are a few things you need to check before you switch it up if you want to save.

 If you're changing mortgages there may be some fees to pay.
 It's worth taking the time to work out how much you'll have to pay in fees if you switch deals, as depending on your situation it could add up to quite a lot.
 Here's a couple to watch out for:

-Most mortgages now charge an arrangement fee, though just to keep you on your toes lenders like to give it different names, such as a product fee.
-These can vary sharply in price - while some will be absolutely fee-free, others will charge a fee of as much as £1,500 just to get the deal.
+Most mortgages now charge an arrangement fee (though just to keep you on your toes, lenders like to give this different names, such as a 'product fee').
+These can vary massively in price - while some will be fee-free, others will charge as much as £1,500.

 You can pay this fee in one go at the outset, or you can add it to your mortgage balance.
-Bear in mind though that if you do, you will be charged interest on it, so it will cost you much more over the long term.
+Bear in mind though that if you do, you will be charged interest on it, so it'll cost you much more over the long term.

 There may also be a booking or reservation fee, which is essentially a charge for reserving the deal while your application is processed.
-This is much smaller, often around £100, and is not refundable - if you don’t end up taking out the mortgage, that money is gone for good.
-Not all lenders charge one though, so check first.
+This is much smaller, often around £100, but it's not refundable.
+So if you don’t end up taking out the mortgage, that money is gone for good.
+Not all lenders charge this fee though, so check first.

 4. Check whether legals and valuations are included for free

 When you remortgage, your property will need to be valued.
 A surveyor will be sent out to have a look around and determine exactly how much your house is worth.
-Thankfully most lenders will cover the cost of this valuation for you on a remortgage, though if they don’t expect to pay a few hundred pounds.
+Thankfully most lenders will cover the cost of this valuation for you on a remortgage, though if they don’t, you can expect to pay a few hundred pounds.

-Similarly, there is legal work to be done on a remortgage too.
-Again most lenders will include this free as part of their remortgage package, though if they don’t it will likely cost up to £300.
+Similarly, there's legal work to be done on a remortgage too.
+Again, most lenders will include this as part of their remortgage package, though if they don’t it could cost up to £300.